koculu/Regor/docs/api/computeRef.md

 ## Overview

-The `computeRef` function is a utility provided by Regor.
-It allows you to create a computed ref object that automatically computes its value based on a source ref object and a computation function.
+The `computeRef` function allows you to create a computed ref object that automatically computes its value based on a source ref object and a computation function.
 This is useful for deriving values from reactive data and ensuring that the computed ref updates whenever the source ref changes.

 ## Usage